Bruria Kaufman: Scientific career

 Kaufman was a research associate at the Institute for Advanced Study in Princeton from 1948 to 1955, where she worked with John von Neumann (1947/48) and with Albert Einstein (1950–1955).
 She spent the following years at the University of Pennsylvania working on a mathematical linguistics project.

 Kaufman returned to Israel in 1960 (with Harris) where she became professor at the Weizmann Institute of Science in Rehovot (1960–1971) and later on at the University of Haifa (1972–1988).

+Prof. Bruria Kaufman‘s main academic contribution was finding an elegant solution based on group theory to the two-dimensional Ising model, together with Lars Onsager in 1949.
+This solution was much simpler than the solution published by Onsager himself in 1944.
+The three dimensional Ising model was not solved until this day.

+In addition, Kaufman published two articles with Albert Einstein and co-authored his book on relativity.
+In Israel she studied the Mössbauer effect together with Professor Harri Zvi Lipkin and the two published an article together, in which Bruria combined mathematics with the physics of the effect.